jarelleboac/buddy_bot/README.md

 Created random pairs from a csv file, accounting for odd number of participants.
 Automated emails sent out on a weekly basis and accounts for different partner pairs (dynamic).

 ## Things You Will Need
-Google Form which will have at the BARE MINIMUM the columns: ["Email address", "Full Name", "Are you open to more than one buddy for the week?"] exported to CSV, python3 installed, git understanding, patience <3
+Google Form which will have at the BARE MINIMUM the columns: ["Email address", "Full Name", "Are you open to more than one buddy for the week?"] exported to CSV, python3 installed, git understanding, patience <3.
+One person should be designated to run the bot (whoever is in charge of the mentorship program).

 ## Improvements
 Keep track of previous weeks' pairs (testing...in a trio, will it be able to see that two people in that group have already met?
-Yes!), create new pair if email bounces back.
+Yes!), create new pair if email bounces back, randomly generated list of starter prompts ("What's your favorite food?")

 ## Quickstart
 ### Running the bot